 Who to contact if you change address

-If you change address or telephone number, it is your responsibility to contact a national registry and update your contact details.
-If you are not sure who your pet is registered with, you can find out through Pet Address at www.petaddress.com.au
+If you change address or telephone number, it is your responsibility to contact the appropriate registry to update your contact details.

 There is now a microchip available called Lifechip Bio Thermo - the first and only microchip that provides instant identification plus non-invasive body temperature measurement in seconds.
 The great news is, if your pet has one of these microchips implanted, we no longer need to use a thermometer for routine check-ups and your pet will no longer cringe at the sight of our examination room.